MVNU-GPS-CSCI3024-Fall2016/CSCI3024-GPS-Fall2016/documentation/Software_Architecture_Document.md

 website, Solar Data Savings.

 ### 1.3 Definitions
-**Object Relational Mapping (ORM):** This is the technique used to map entities in the database to object in the server-side logic.
+**Object Relational Mapping (ORM):** This is the technique used to map entities in the database to objects in the server-side logic.
-**Margin of Error:**  Margin of error is calculated based on available versus expected data.
+**Margin of Error:**  Defined because we are not using a statistical definition.
+Margin of error is calculated based on available versus expected number of data points.
 In calculating energy saved the database could be missing readings for a variety of reasons.
 This will have a negative effect on the accuracy of the calculated savings.
 For instance, if there should be 100 readings in a time period, and there are only 97 in the database, this will result in a 3% margin of error.
 Because this margin of error results from missing data points, it is strictly positive, meaning that savings can only be higher than the listed output.